Some people believe that you should not heat olive oil. They erroneously believe that olive oil, when heated, loses its health benefits.

 A similar study was published in 2012 in Food Chemistry.
 The study compared extra virgin olive oil to sunflower oil.
 Both oils were heated in an industrial fryer at 374°F for 40 hours.
 The study found that extra virgin olive oil performed better than sunflower oil.
 Read more

 But what about the smoke point?
 You will be glad to learn that the smoke point of olive oil is high enough for cooking.
-(Read more about olive oil's smoke point).
+Furthermore, smoke point is not a good indicator of a cooking oil's stability under heat.

 In conclusion, it is safe to cook or even fry with extra virgin olive oil and you do not need to worry about losing the nutrients or nutritional properties.